adiac/Simple-Cmd-WallpaperManager/README.md

 This is only a small project for personal use.
 If there is someone else interessted in using it, just write me.

 Each wallpaper has
 * A unique franchise it belongs to.
-(E.g.
+(E.g. Pokémon, Sword Art Online, Factorio, etc)
 * An consecutive index that is unique within the same franchise.
 * Each franchise belongs to a unique type.
 (E.g. Anime, Artists, Games, etc)